 15.1.4 The County will consult and include Sound Transit in the recruitment and selection of all leadership positions.
 If the Sound Transit Director of Link Light Rail is unable to participate in the interview process, the Executive Director of Operations for Sound Transit will be included in leadership position interviews, or his or her delegate as directed.
 “Leadership” for purposes of this section includes all supervisor and manager positions above the rank of chief and Sound Transit will be included in the interview, recruitment and hiring process and can provide input into final selections.
 The County will include Sound Transit in the annual performance evaluation process for all leadership positions, subject to relevant provisions in the collective bargaining agreements.

 15.1.5 The County will include Sound Transit in the recruitment and selection of the head of the Link Light Rail Division and his/her annual evaluation performance process.
-The Chief Executive Officer of Sound Transit must concur in the King County Metro general manager’s recommendation for the selection of the head of the Rail Division by before that recommendation is put forward to the County Executive.
+The Chief Executive Officer of Sound Transit must concur in the King County Metro general manager’s recommendation for the selection of the head of the Rail Division by before that recommendation moves forward.

 15.2 Unsatisfactory Employee Performance and Employee Conduct